Ted Baillieu: Premier of Victoria

 Teachers and students outside Baillieu's offices on 10 May 2012, protesting against cuts to TAFE funding.

 Baillieu, as Leader of the Opposition, contested the 2010 Victorian state election as the alternative Premier of Victoria with the Leader of the Nationals, Peter Ryan, as the alternative Deputy Premier.

 Baillieu focused during the election campaign mainly on the crime, safety, policies of health, law and order, government expenditure and the longevity and the ability of the incumbent Labor government to deliver on its promises.
 Until election eve, polling indicated Labor would win a record fourth term in government, albeit by a tight margin.
 The final Newspoll saw a two party preferred figure of 48.9 percent for Labor and 51.1 percent to the Liberals and Nationals.

 Ultimately, the Coalition picked up a swing of 5.96 percent, larger than what it won during its landslide victory in 1992.
-Baillieu's multicultural advisers Gladys Liu, and Nitin Gupta helped in attracting multicultural votes towards the Liberal party in marginal seats that mattered.
+Baillieu's multicultural ministerial advisers helped in attracting multicultural votes towards the Liberal party in marginal seats that mattered.
+A big majority of Victorian Indian community voted for the Liberal party.

 Two days after the election, on 29 November, the Premier of Victoria, John Brumby, conceded defeat after it became clear that his government had lost its majority to the opposition.
 The Coalition only just managed the 13-seat swing it needed to make Baillieu premier.
 It won 45 seats to Labor's 43, with a parliamentary majority of just one seat after the appointment of Ken Smith as Speaker.
 On 2 December, Baillieu was sworn in as the 46th Premier of Victoria, along with 22 of the Baillieu/Ryan government ministers.

 After two years in office, Baillieu was criticised by business and community leaders for acting too slowly and failing to present a credible policy agenda.
 His government was criticised for its "backward" environmental record for dismantling protection of native species, cutting support for renewable energy and introducing cattle grazing in the Alpine National Park, as well as for cutting funding for TAFE vocational education.

 International engagement

 India

-In Feb 2011, Baillieu led what was until then Victoria's largest-ever international trade delegation to India, dubbed the "Super Trade Delegation", because of the unprecedented scale of the delegation numbers.
+In Feb 2011, Baillieu led what was until then Victoria's largest-ever international trade delegation to India, dubbed the "Super Trade Delegation" because of the unprecedented scale of the delegation numbers.